gbmhunter/blog/content/electronics/tools/_index.md

 ### Wanptek 30-160V 10-3A 300-360W PSUs

 If you are looking for a good but cheap bench-top DC power supply, the Wanptek range is pretty good.
+They cost approx. US$50-$80 depending on the variant, as of Dec 2023.
 They come in a number of different max. voltage/max. current configurations including:

 * 30V, 5A (150W)
 * 30V, 10A (300W)